 Over the course of two weeks, hundreds of backwoods militiamen traversed the Appalachian Mountains and tracked down one of Gen. Cornwallis’ detachments under the command of Major Patrick Ferguson.
 After an all-night ride through the damp, dreary darkness, the patriots surrounded the enemy atop a small rise near the North Carolina-South Carolina line.

-Quite a few family members (one direct and the rest indirect or possibly indirect) fought on that fateful day.
-The most illustrious of these Campbell kin, albeit indirect, was battlefield commander Col. William Campbell, son of Patrick and grandson of John and Grissel (Hay) Campbell—my twice over great-grandparents, 7th and 9th).
+Quite a few family members (one direct and the rest indirect or possibly indirect) fought on that fateful day, one Francis kin, Maj.
+Henry Francis, and several Campbells.
+The most illustrious of these Campbell kin, albeit indirect, was battlefield commander Col. William Campbell, son of Patrick and grandson of John and Grissel (Hay) Campbell—my twice over great-grandparents, 7th and 9th.
 William Campbell led the Washington County, Virginia Militia; many Campbells were part of this militia, including William’s first cousins Capt.
 John Campbell and Ensign Robert Campbell (through John and Grissel’s son “White” David Campbell).

 Other Campbells on hand for the battle were two sons of “Black” David Campbell: Privates David Campbell (who would eventually become a Colonel) and William Campbell (who would eventually become a Captain).
 Also present were three nephews of “Black” David Campbell: Privates Alexander Campbell (who would eventually become a Captain), James “Big Jimmy” Campbell, and David “Elder David” Campbell.
 (It is speculated that “Black” David’s father, Alexander, might be related to John Campbell, although conclusive evidence has not yet been discovered.)